 Rights to Cancel Your Federal Student Loan

-If there were serious problems with the school, if you are disabled (or have passed away), even if you are in default on the loan, you may be able to apply to have your federal loan discharged—that is cancelled—by submitting paperwork to your loan servicer, debt collector, or directly to the Department of Education.
+If there were serious problems with the school or if you are disabled (or have passed away), you may be able to apply to have your federal loan discharged—that is cancelled—by submitting paperwork to your loan servicer, debt collector, or directly to the Department of Education.
 This is an administrative process.
 Ask whoever is holding your loan for the appropriate discharge request form.
-The forms are also available at https://studentaid.ed.gov.
+The forms are also available at https://studentaid.gov.
+Defaulting on your loan does not prevent you from applying for cancellation.
 Be prepared to meet resistance and delay, insist on your rights, and consider seeking assistance from an attorney.
 You may also have rights to cancel the debt by filing bankruptcy.

-A successful administrative discharge may not only completely wipe out the current loan, but may allow you to get back money you paid on the loan and any money that was taken from you through tax refund intercepts, wage garnishment, or other collection methods.
+A successful administrative discharge may completely wipe out the current loan, and in some cases may also allow you to get back money you already paid on the loan and any money that was taken from you through tax refund intercepts, wage garnishment, or other collection methods.
 In some cases, the government is also required to delete negative references on your credit report.

 This section summarizes your rights to cancel your loan.
-More information is available from the https://studentaid.ed.gov, from NCLC at www.studentloanborrowerassistance.org, and NCLC’s Student Loan Law (5th ed.
-2015), updated at www.nclc.org/library.
+More information is available from the https://studentaid.gov, from NCLC at www.studentloanborrowerassistance.org, and from NCLC’s Student Loan Law (6th ed.
+2019), a detailed legal treatise covering student loan borrower rights, available at www.nclc.org/bookstore.

 Closed School Discharge.
-If your school closed while you were enrolled or within 120 days of your leaving the school, your loans can be discharged.
-(In a few cases, the 120-day period may be extended.)
+If your school closed while you were enrolled or within 120 days of your leaving the school, and you did not complete your school program, your loans can be discharged.
+In a few cases, the 120-day period may be extended.
+Borrowers who first take out loans on or after July 2020 are eligible for discharge if their school closed within 180 days of their leaving.

 Unpaid Refund Discharge.
-You are eligible to discharge all or a portion of a loan if you left school and the school failed to pay you a refund you were owed.
+You are eligible to discharge all or a portion of a loan if you left school and the school failed to return any loan amounts to the servicer that it was required to refund.

 False Certification Discharge.
 A false certification discharge application form is available if any of the following happened to you (or to the student, if you’re a Parent PLUS borrower):